RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Equations.md

 # Equations

-With Math Booster, you can get your equations get automatically numbered and reference them by their equation numbers,[^1] just as in $\LaTeX$.
+With Math Booster, you can get your equations automatically numbered and reference them by their equation numbers,[^1] just as in $\LaTeX$.

 [^1]: It was one of Obsidian's [long-standing](https://forum.obsidian.md/t/automatic-equation-numbering-latex-math/1325) problems.